 Stay informed and get involved

-In our post-industrial day and age, it’s a good idea to keep your eyes and ears peeled for the latest environmental news.
+In our post-industrial age, it’s a good idea to keep your eyes and ears peeled for the latest environmental news.
 To begin, try following climate activists on Twitter, subscribing to relevant newsletters, or watching a documentary about wildlife.
 After all, the more you know about the planet and its current bill of health, the better a steward you can be.

 Next, look around your community and see if you can connect with people and organizations that are focused on sustainability.
 There’s a good chance that somebody else has already put a lot of thought into the issues that you care about, so finding a meaningful initiative is often a matter of spending time on the internet and talking to like-minded friends.